Outcome Assessment and Satisfactory Completion

 All learners must engage in the assessment, but it does not have to be graded.

-For courses designed to assess the impact of learning on (1) learner performance outside of the course, (2) patient/client outcomes, or (3) service delivery, the assessment method may look a bit different.
+Courses designed to evaluate the impact of learning should consider different assessment methods.
+This is especially true for assessing (1) learner performance outside of the course, (2) patient or client outcomes, and (3) service delivery.

 For example, a course designed to change service delivery may include a 3- or 6-month follow-up questionnaire about what changes have occurred and the outcome of those changes.
 A course designed to influence practitioner behavior may include a post-course observation or self-reflection.
 Providers should discuss with their ASHA CE team the options for these types of courses.